Making it work

 There are several options to help you continue to breastfeed when you return to work.

-- arrange for childcare close to work so that you can breastfeed during breaks, or before and after work
+- arrange for childcare close to work so you can breastfeed during breaks, or before and after work

 - ask your employer for flexible working hours that are arranged around your breastfeeding needs